MicrosoftDocs/azure-docs/articles/network-watcher/diagnose-network-security-rules.md

 The security rule **AllowBastionConnections** allows the traffic from any IP address in **10.0.1.0/26** to the virtual machine.
 Because the Bastion host uses IP addresses from **10.0.1.0/26**, its connection to the virtual machine is allowed by the **AllowBastionConnections** security rule.

 ## Next steps
-- To learn about other Network Watcher tools, see [What is Azure Network Watcher?](network-watcher-monitoring-overview.md).
+- To learn about other Network Watcher tools, see [Azure Network Watcher overview](network-watcher-monitoring-overview.md).
 - To learn how to troubleshoot virtual machine routing problems, see [Diagnose a virtual machine network routing problem](diagnose-vm-network-routing-problem.md).